Aug 24th – Daylong “Metadharma” retreat at SFDC, co-teaching with Vince Horn of Buddhist geeks. Read description and sign up here.

 ~ Michael teaches (almost) every Thursday night at 7:30 (Pacific Time) at the SF Dharma Collective in San Francisco.
 (2701 Folsom St.) Please come join us in person.
 If you cannot be there, it’s also streamed live (and then saved) on Michael’s youtube channel.

-~ Michael will be leading “Death Sangha” one Saturday night per month at SFDC.
-First event is June 22nd, then July 13, Aug 10, and more.
+~ Michael leads the very special “Death Sangha” event one Saturday night per month at SFDC.

 Death Sangha Description: